topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Firmware_Download.md

 ### 1.3.1 Partition FWDN with Windows

-If you select “**part”**, you can download only the firmware you want.
+If you select **“part”**, you can download only the firmware you want.
 If you enter the desired item, the download will begin.
 When you enter the **-h** command, the following list of downloadable parts appears:

 - bootloader
 - kernel